 Excess prolactin from prolactinomas causes reduced reproductive function by inhibiting secretion of gonadotropin-releasing hormone (GnRH) by the hypothalamus.
-Normally GnRH stimulates the pituitary to produce luteinizing hormone (LH), which stimulates secretion of sex hormones, estrogen by the ovary and testosterone by the testes.
+Normally GnRH stimulates the pituitary to produce luteinizing hormone (LH), which stimulates secretion of sex hormones.
 Inhibition of GnRH secretion by high levels of prolactin results in reproductive-related symptoms.

 Prolactin-secreting pituitary adenomas are the most common type of hormone secreting pituitary adenoma.
 Most prolactinomas occur in people under age 40, but are rare in children.
 Women are five times more likely than men to be diagnosed with a prolactinoma.

 Symptoms of a Prolactinoma

 As prolactinomas affect reproductive hormones, the symptoms are different for women and men.

 - Irregular periods or cessation of menstrual cycles